 Acts Committed by the Insured

-First, the loss payee must pay any outstanding premium that is due.
-If the insured has failed to submit a signed, sworn proof of loss, the loss payee must submit one.
-The loss payee must also notify the insurer if the ownership of the insured property has changed (for instance, the loss payee may have repossessed the property).
+The Benevolent Bank can still receive compensation for its share of the loss if it pays any outstanding premium (if any is due) and submits a signed, sworn proof of loss (since Fred hasn't submitted one).
+The lender must also notify the insurer if the ownership of the insured property has changed (such as the loss payee has repossessed the property).

-The loss payee will be notified if the insurer cancels the policy or decides to non-renew it.
-If the insured has failed to pay the premium, the insurer will provide 10 days' notice that it intends to cancel the policy for nonpayment of premium.
+A third protection provided to the lender under the Lender's Loss Payable Clause is notification if the insurer cancels or non-renews the policy.
+If the insured has failed to pay the premium, the insurer will provide 10 days' notice that it intends to cancel the policy for nonpayment.
 The insurer will provide 30 days' notice if it cancels the policy for any other reason.
 If the insurer decides to non-renew the policy, it will notify the loss payee 10 days before the policy expires.